Stopping Times of Boundaries: Relaxation and Continuity: Conclusion

 We analyze hitting times of boundaries arising in optimal stopping.
 After introducing relaxed stopping rules and establishing preliminary results, the continuity of the value functional $f\mapsto v(\tau_f)$ is shown with respect to the topology of uniform convergence and the novel relaxed $L^{\infty}$ distance.
 The main results are later applied to study the convergence of the neural optimal stopping boundary method \cite{ReppenSonerTissotFB}.
 When the optimal stopping boundary is continuous, we can directly invoke the universal approximation theorem of neural networks and obtain a convergence theorem.
 When the optimal stopping boundary is strictly semicontinuous, inf/sup convolutions are combined with the relaxed $L^{\infty}$ distance, leading to a more general result.

-A natural extension of the present work would be to show continuity and relaxation results for optimal stopping problems in continuous time.
-For instance, it would be relevant to investigate the convergence of the neural optimal stopping method for \textit{American} options (that is, $\calT = [0,T]$) as the number of time steps to discretize $\calT$ goes to infinity.
+A natural extension of the present work would be to show similar continuity and relaxation results for optimal stopping problems in continuous time.
+In particular, it would be worth investigating the convergence of the neural optimal stopping method for \textit{American} options, namely when $\calT = [0,T]$.